The Spy (The Doors song)

 "The Spy" is a song by the American rock band the Doors.
 It was written entirely by lead singer Jim Morrison initially calling it "The Spy in the House of Love", and included as the eighth track on the 1970 LP Morrison Hotel.

 Composition and lyrics

 "The Spy" is a slow blues song, led by Robby Krieger's guitar riff, accompanied by Ray Manzarek's piano.
 It features a slow drum beat played with brushes by John Densmore and a bass guitar played by Ray Neapolitan.

 Jim Morrison wrote the song in 1969, the year of Morrison Hotel sessions began.
-The song's lyrics is about the problems in Jim Morrison's relationship with Pamela Courson.
+The song's lyrics discuss the problems in Jim Morrison's relationship with Pamela Courson.
 Morrison sings about the mistrust in what she was doing, even reaching the point of manipulating Pamela.
 The song is based on the Anaïs Nin novel, "A Spy in the House of Love".
 The song was sometimes played live, without modifications, except for a "jam" in the middle of the song.